skymakerolof/dxf/README.md

 Version 2.0 is a complete rewrite from the first attempt to write it in a SAX style, which wasn't really appropriate for a document with nested references (e.g inserts referencing blocks, nested inserts).

-Version 3.0 converted the codebase to use [standard JS](https://standardjs.com), ES6 imports, stop using Gulp, and updated & removed some dependencies.
+Version 3.0 converted the codebase to use [standard JS](https://standardjs.com), ES6 imports, stopped using Gulp, and updated & removed some dependencies.

+Version 4.x is in progress and the aim is to use native SVG elements where possible, e.g. `<circle />`, `<ellipse />` etc. 4.0 introduces the `<circle />` element.

 At this point in time, the important geometric entities are supported, but notably: